 Duplicate Suppression

-When forwarding products in networks, one needs to avoid storms or loops of data transmission, where the same data circulates infinitely in the network, (for example: A sends a file to B, B sends it to C, C sends it back to A. If A sends it to B again, we have an infinite loop or storm if the volume is large enough. )
+In general, when forwarding products in networks, one needs to avoid storms or loops of data transmission, where the same data circulates infinitely in the network, (for example: A sends a file to B, B sends it to C, C sends it back to A. If A sends it to B again, we have an infinite loop or storm if the volume is large enough. )

 Another main feature of mission critical processing is having multiple systems produce the same data, or hot backup systems being available.
 If the strategy is to have both production and backup systems both running at once, one will always have multiple copies of the same data being in the network, with the backup being blocked at some point.
 The potential for loops, or sending out redundant copies of data, consuming excessive bandwidth and processing power, is high.